Press Briefing On Resumption Of Jimmy Lai's Trial, Nov. 20 At 9:00 A.M.

 Jimmy

-Lai has been imprisoned in Hong Kong for nearly four years.
-His trial, under the City's National Security Law is set to resume Nov.
-20, and Gallagher will provide an update on the case.
-It is anticipated that the defense will begin their case on Nov.
-20 and that Jimmy Lai will provide testimony.
-Gallagher will also discuss the recent changes in Hong Kong law that led to this case.

 Lai's time in prison has taken a physical toll on him.
-His son Sebastiean will discuss his father's declining health and the risk involved in prolonged incarceration.
+His son Sebastien will discuss his father's declining health and the risk involved in prolonged incarceration.

 Rezaian, who was recently named Director of Press Freedom Initiatives at the Washington Post, was held in prison in Iran from July,2014 to January 2016.
 He will discuss what Lai is likely going through now as a prisoner who will be called to testify at his own trial.

 Lai is a UK citizen.
-The U.S. and the UK have both called for his release.
+The U.S. and the UK have both called for his immediate release.

 Contact: Bill McCarren, 202-662-7534 for the National Press Club